FuelLabs/sway-applications/auctions/english-auction/README.md

 pnpm install
 ```

+In this step we are going to:

-Run a local node and setup contracts
+- Launch a local `fuel-core` node
+- Setup `english-auction-scripts`
+- Build and deploy the english auction contracts
+- Initialize the NFT contracts

 ```bash
 pnpm services:setup